1958 VFL grand final: Magpies' coaching strategy and defiance of media analysis

-The Magpies' coach Phonse Kyne had Barassi closely followed (and confronted) by Barry Harrison, a player who was significantly taller than Barassi (188 cm tall, versus 179 cm).
-Percy Beames, in the same preview of the grand final, remarked that this tactic had proved quite effective in the Second Semi-Final but warned it would not succeed a second time: "Barassi can do a lot better than in the last game, more so, now that he has had the experience and knows what to expect from the ‘shadowing’ tactics of Harrison."
+The Magpies' coach Phonse Kyne had Barassi closely followed (and confronted) by Barry Harrison, a player who was significantly taller than Barassi..
+(Note: 188 cm tall, versus Barassi's 179 cm) Percy Beames, in the same preview of the grand final, remarked that this tactic had proved quite effective in the second semi-final but warned it would not succeed a second time: "Barassi can do a lot better than in the last game, more so, now that he has had the experience and knows what to expect from the ‘shadowing’ tactics of Harrison."
 In fact, the Magpies stuck with that tactic, which proved equally effective in the grand final.

 Collingwood came closer to following Beames's advice in their choice of wingmen, who were important on the broad Melbourne Cricket Ground.
 They were usually small, agile players who excelled in foot-speed, not in high marking.
 But Melbourne had a champion wingman Brian Dixon who was quite tall.
 Hence Melbourne sometimes found an avenue to goal by kicking the ball high towards Dixon, who would out-mark a smaller opponent.
 Collingwood, however, also had a tall champion wingman in Ken Turner who, like Dixon, had represented Victoria several times at interstate level.
-In the second semi-final, Collingwood had sought a comprehensive height advantage by playing the tall defender Mike Delanty (185 cm) on one wing but, in the grand final, they played Delanty at centre-half-back, improving team balance.
+In the second semi-final, Collingwood had sought a height advantage by playing the tall defender Mike Delanty (185 cm) on one wing but, in the grand final, they played Delanty at centre-half-back, improving team balance.
 Turner played on the same wing as Dixon, and prevailed, collecting 21 kicks and 10 marks, despite the wet ball.

-Contrary to several warnings that Collingwood would be exposed for lack of pace on the big ground, by the third quarter of the grand final the Ampol commentator noted that their players, "were gaining the upper hand.
+Contrary to several warnings that Collingwood would be exposed for lack of pace on the big ground, by the third quarter of the grand final the commentator noted that their players, "were gaining the upper hand.
 They were faster, and playing in front of their men."

-At half time, Collingwood were 2 points ahead, but after a third quarter in which their acting captain Murray Weideman temporarily got the better of Melbourne's champion centre half-back Don Williams, Collingwood led by 33 points.
-Ironically, two of the most dangerous forwards, Melbourne's wily Geoff Tunbridge and Collingwood's Bill Serong were being kept goal-less, having been matched with top defenders.
+At half time, Collingwood were two points ahead, but after a third quarter in which their acting captain Murray Weideman temporarily got the better of Melbourne's champion centre half-back Don Williams, Collingwood led by 33 points.
+Two of the most dangerous forwards, Melbourne's wily Geoff Tunbridge and Collingwood's Bill Serong were being kept goal-less, having been matched with top defenders.
 At the three-quarter-time break Collingwood's Coach Phonse Kyne was heard shouting to his players that Melbourne would come back hard at them, and imploring, "Hang on...
 We gotta hang on...Hang on Boys!"
 Collingwood's best remaining half-back Peter Lucas and Melbourne's brilliant first-rover Ian Ridley were both injured, and replaced.
 In the final quarter, Melbourne attacked repeatedly, while keeping Collingwood goal-less; but theycould make up only two and a half goals of the deficit, losing by an even three goals.